- Reference Number: HEY-014/2023

 - Departments: Ophthalmology Department

 This leaflet has been produced to give you general information about what to expect when you come into hospital for your cataract surgery.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Can there be any complications or risk